 Translate WordPress sitemaps with DIVI pages among others

-Translating sitemaps with Linguise is a manual yet simple process.
+Generate sitemaps and translating in Linguise is a manual yet simple process.
 Open your favorite SEO plugin and look for a sitemap; in WP Meta SEO, the sitemap is the first field in the Sitemap menu item.
 Then, open the sitemap in your browser and add the language prefix.
 Therefore, linguise.com/wpms-sitemap.xml becomes linguise.com/es/wpms-sitemap.xml.
 Linguise will automatically create the sitemap, allowing Google and other search engines to index your translated content.

 Edit 100% of the DIVI translated pages and modules